Peach Cobbler with bisquick is a classic summer dessert that is quick to assemble. Serve while warm topped with vanilla ice cream.

 Spoon the sugared peaches, including the liquid, into the pan.

-Bake at 350˚F for 50-60 minutes, until golden brown.
+Bake it at 350˚F for 50-60 minutes, until golden brown.
 If your pan looks too full, place a rimmed baking sheet underneath just in case it bubbles over.

-This peach cobbler recipe is versatile and can be used to make other kinds of fruit cobbler.
+This bisquick peach cobbler recipe is versatile and can be used to make other kinds of fruit cobbler.
 Since we have different fruits available at different times of this year, this is the perfect opportunity to make a seasonal cobbler.

 Of course, different fruits may require you to adjust baking times.
 They will have various amounts of juice in them.
 In addition, you can adapt the spices you add to fit the fruit you use.
 One way to make this easier is to use canned pie filling!